mike-trout/employees-app/README.md

 # employees-app

 This project is a basic React app to interact with the [employees-service](https://github.com/mike-trout/employees-service).

+By default, it will use the hosted API at [https://api.miketrout.dev/employees/](https://api.miketrout.dev/employees/).
+Set the `EMPLOYEES_API_URL` environment variable appropriately to use a different version of the API, e.g. local development.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).